Aeris111/CS_song/README.md

 ## Overview

-This repository contains lyrics for total 100 songs from Ultimate Song Chart Awards Presentation Top5 between 2004-2023.
-All lyrics utilize texts posted on KKBOX, which contains more than 90 million songs with lyrics.
-The text corpus is munually annotated with code-switching information.
+This repository contains a total of 100 sets of lyrics, which are sourced from the Top 5 songs announced during the Ultimate Song Chart Awards Presentation between 2004 and 2023.
+All the lyrics have been collected from KKBOX, a website that provides a vast collection of over 90 million songs, including lyrics.
+In our data collection, we have manually marked annotations, primarily focusing on the languages used in the lyrics.

 The default for code-switching is to alternate between Cantonese and non-Cantonese languages.